 Tallinn is the small but enchanting capital of the Baltic nation of Estonia.
 It lies directly on the Baltic Sea coastline, only around 80 km south of Helsinki on the other side of the water which endures a big freeze during the winter months.
 Travellers in the region, generally pass through the Estonian capital at some point and this Tallinn backpackers guide details what they can expect.

-Built in the 13th Century, the impressive castle looks over the city from the upper part of the old town.
-Admission is by guided tour only but if you don’t fancy it this it is still a great place to wander around with your camera taking in the views from Toompea Hill.
+Built in the 13th Century, this impressive castle looks over the city from the upper part of the old town.
+Admission is free but by guided tour only (as of 2022, available in English, Estonian or Russian – book in advance).

 The medieval old town is still in fantastic condition and easily one of the most impressive in Europe.
-As you wander around the cobblestone streets which are at their best in the bitter winter when snow turns the old town into a medieval winter wonderland.
+Take your time to soak it all in as you wander around the cobblestone streets which are at their best in the bitter winter when snow turns old Tallinn into a medieval winter wonderland.

 Life behind the Iron Curtain

-Museum of Occupation
+Museum of Occupations and Freedom

-For just 2 Euros will give you a good idea of Estonia’s long battle for independence.
+Admission into the Museum of Occupations and Freedom is 11 Euros and it will give you a good background to Estonia’s long battle for independence.
 It focuses on the period of Nazi and especially Soviet rule with various video screens with real footage from the era.

 This building is now owned by the Estonian government and generally not open to the public.
 It was once a hugely significant place that rightly generated fear amongst the residents of Tallinn.
 Suspected dissidents were sent here where they were inflicted to torture and beatings before often being sent to the labour camps in Siberia.